Second Order Concentration via Logarithmic Sobolev Inequalities: Modified Logarithmic Sobolev Inequalities and Exponential Inequalities

 Here, $|\Gamma f|$ denotes the Euclidean norm of the gradient $\Gamma f$. \end{definition}

 This definition goes back to \cite{B-G1}, where it is called $\text{LSI}_{\sigma^2}$.
-The term ``modified logarithmic Sobolev inequality'' is due to Ledoux \cite[Chapter 5.3]{L3}, where other modifications of logarithmic Sobolev inequalities are discussed as well.
-The difference between the usual form of the LSI and modified one in \eqref{mLSI} is motivated by the fact that the difference operators from Example \ref{DiskrDiff} do not satisfy any sort of chain rule.
+The term ``modified logarithmic Sobolev inequality'' is due to \cite[Chapter 5.3]{L3}, where other modifications of logarithmic Sobolev inequalities are discussed as well.
+The difference between the usual form of the LSI and the modified one in \eqref{mLSI} is motivated by the fact that difference operators do not necessarily satisfy any sort of chain rule.
 The number $\sigma^2 > 0$ is also called \emph{Sobolev constant}.
 When using $\sigma$ instead of $\sigma^2$ itself, we will always assume it to be positive.

-We will use Definition \ref{DLSU} with $\Gamma = \mathfrak{d}$ and $\Gamma = \mathfrak{d}^+$ from Example \ref{DiskrDiff}.
-Setting $\Gamma = \mathfrak{D}$ would be too restrictive since in this case, only discrete probability measures with a finite number of atoms would have a chance to fulfill a modified LSI of type \eqref{mLSI}.
+We will use Definition \ref{DLSU} with $\Gamma = \mathfrak{d}$.
+Note that setting $\Gamma = \mathfrak{D}$ would be too restrictive since in this case, only discrete probability measures with a finite number of atoms would have a chance to fulfill a modified LSI of type \eqref{mLSI}.
 By contrast, in case of $\mathfrak{d}$ we have the following:

 \begin{proposition} Let $\mu$ be any probability measure on some measurable space $(\Omega, \mathcal{A})$.
 Then, $\mu$ satisfies the modified LSI \eqref{mLSI} with Sobolev constant $\sigma^2 = 2$ with respect to the gradient operator $\mathfrak{d}$ from \eqref{DiskrDiff2}. \end{proposition}